saacmatchin/GoBot/README.md

 and see run.sh modify to your own path/needs

-#added TOR 2016
+# added TOR 2016
 ok now it will connect to your local TOR router so all searchs and functions are done using TOR to not expose server/local IP
-#Added 28/03/2018
+# Added 28/03/2018
-Updated depedency libs and changed some third party function calls to revive the code
+- Updated depedency libs and changed some third party function calls to revive the code
+- Added daemon capability, durty hack for now..